damianavila/RISE/README.md

 NOTE_5: I am touching your ipynb in a "dirty" way... so, for now, make a backup of your ipynb to prevent any damage to it (I tested with no problems for several days, but who knows... it is better to prevent problems).

 NOTE_6: I am assuming that you know how to install the extension... if not, probably is better for you to wait a little, but if you want to try it anyway... follow this steps with the appropriate changes: http://nbviewer.ipython.org/urls/raw.github.com/fperez/nb-slideshow-template/master/install-support.ipynb

+NOTE_7: Use spacebar to go forward and shift+spacebar to go backward (or the controller in the bottom right corner).
+Up and Down arrows are reserved to interact with notebook cells.

 OK, we will keep in touch.